TCB Band: Reunions (1979, 1981, 1987, 1997–present)

-However, after the 30th anniversary concert in 2007, Scheff departed the band and was replaced on tour by Nathan East and Norbert Putnam.
+However, after the 30th anniversary concert in 2007, Scheff departed the band and was replaced on tour by Norbert Putnam and Nathan East.
 Wilkinson died on January 11, 2013, from cancer, at the age of 67.
 Putnam and East departed the band in 2013.
 The TCB Band currently continues to tour backing Dennis Jale and his band.
-In 2019, for the first time since 2014, the TCB Band performed a new Elvis: The Concert-style show, alongside the Royal Philharmonic Orchestra, combining elements from the 2016-2018 Presley/Philharmonic tours with the old 1997-2014 TCB Band tours.
+In 2019, for the first time since 2014, the TCB Band performed a new Elvis: The Concert-style show, alongside the Royal Philharmonic Orchestra, combining elements from the 2016-2018 Presley/Philharmonic tours with the old 1997-2014 TCB Band tours; however, no further tours with the TCB Band members were booked after this point.
+Despite this, the TCB Band (Burton, Hardin, and Tutt) performed at the Elvis: The Concert show that year during Elvis Week, alongside "other veterans" of Elvis Presley's 1970s-era touring group.

+The most recent TCB Band performance took place in August 2022, as part of Elvis Week 2022, when Scheff reunited with Hardin, with both performing at two events: "All the King's Men", a jam session and storytelling event (which also featured drummer Gene Chrisman of the Memphis Boys, who had recorded with Elvis Presley in 1969), and a virtual Elvis: The Concert-style (titled Elvis Presley In Concert) show that closes the week's festivities annually.
+(The second event also included Terry Blackwood, formerly of The Imperials, and Larry Strickland, formerly of J.D.
+Sumner & The Stamps Quartet.)
+Hardin and Scheff also spoke at the "Conversations on Elvis" event about their time working with Elvis.
+Burton was due to join them for all three events but was sidelined due to health issues, including testing positive for the coronavirus shortly before the event.